-3. Guided α-shape
+4 Guided α -shape

 The α -shape cannot take into account the context of the shape.
-In surface reconstruction, we may know some of the neighboring surfaces, giving an indication of where the surface ends.
-The guided α-shape takes advantage of these indicators to construct a better shape.
+In surface reconstruction, we may know some of the neighboring surfaces, so we have an indication of where the surface ends.
+The guided α -shape takes advantage of these indicators to construct a better shape.

-The guided α -shape is the shape of a set of points in the plane, which we will refer to as sites, where a set of nonintersecting line segments, called guides, indicate preferred locations for parts of the boundary.
+The guided α -shape is the shape of a set of points in the plane, which we will refer to as sites, where a set of non-intersecting line segments, called guides, indicate preferred locations for parts of the boundary.
 Guides determine the boundary of the shape only near sites.
 Further away from guides or sites, the shape is the same as the α -shape.

-The definition of the guided α -shape is based on two concepts: connected α-disks and α-projections.
-A connected αdisk is a connected component of a disk.
-This structure replaces the α -disk in determining the guided α -shape as compared to the original α-shape.
+The definition of the guided α -shape is based on two concepts: connected α -disks and α -projections.
+A connected α -disk is a connected component of a disk.
+This structure replaces the α -disk in determining the guided α -shape as compared to the original α -shape.
 This limits the influence of sites across a guide.

-Sites can give α -projections on guides, if these conform to some conditions, listed in Definition 3.
-These conditions are chosen to elegantly identify appropriate parts of the guides for the shape boundary.
-The α -projections provide additional points, similar to Steiner points added in conforming Delaunay triangulations [ET92, Rup95].
-However, unlike Steiner points, projections lie infinitesimally close to a guide and strictly to one side of it.
-As a result, the α-projections are the vertices of the shape boundary where the point set is near a guide.
+An α -projection is the point on a guide closest to a site, its source, if it conforms to some conditions, as shown in Figure 6.
+These conditions, listed in Definition 4, are chosen to elegantly identify appropriate parts of the guides for the shape boundary.
+Where the point set is near a guide, the α -projections are the vertices of the shape boundary.
+This is achieved by using the α -projections as additional points, similar to the Steiner points added in conforming Delaunay triangulations [7, 17].
+However, unlike Steiner points, all projections lie infinitesimally close to a guide and strictly to one side of it.